-How to Explain the History of Communism to
+How to Explain the History of Communism to Mental Patients

-Written by: Matei Visniec
+Written by Matei Vişniec

-Translated by: Jeremy Lawrence and Catherine Popesco
+Translated by Jeremy Lawrence and Catherine Popesco

 The performers here deliver.
 Every movement is powerful and attentive.